About dye sublimation and how it works

 Sublimatable products can only be purchased from specialist suppliers.

 Dye sublimation is not a DIY project.
 You cannot just use an ordinary printer or standard inks and paper. it requires specialised equipment built specifically for dye sublimation.
-With our specialised equipment, we can create beautiful designs on mugs, beer glasses, ceramic plates, hip flasks and many other items.
+With our specialised equipment, we can create beautiful designs on mugs, beer glasses, keyrings, name tags and many other items.
 We can also create an award with a sublimated aluminium plate with a personalised image & text to commemorate the event.

 Sublimation Font Options